dreamonkey/responsive-image-plugin/README.md

 **New package, who dis?**

-A webpack loader to automagically bring your website images to a whole new level of responsiveness!
+A webpack plugin to automagically bring your website images to a whole new level of responsiveness!
+This plugin derives from our previous attempt to solve the same problem [using only a webpack loader](https://github.com/dreamonkey/responsive-image-loader).

-This loader tackles in an unified way three main problems with images on the web nowadays:
+This plugin tackles in an unified way three main problems with images on the web nowadays:

-- usage of most efficient image formats (automatic conversion);
+- intelligent images transformation based on focal points of an image (art direction);
 - images resizing to always serve the lightest bundle possible (resolution switching);
-- intelligent images transformation based on focal points of an image (art direction).
+- usage of most efficient image formats (automatic conversion).

 Moreover, we aim to automatize everything that doesn't strictly require your input: